syngenta/trellis-python/README.md

 ## Features

   * Use the same package with multiple database engines
-  * Able to validate your data against predefined schema in code (for no-schems solutions)
+  * Able to validate your data against predefined schema in code (for no-schemas solutions)
   * Creates easy pub-sub architecture based on model changes
   * Local development support